Gukesh Dommaraju

 Gukesh Dommaraju (born 29 May 2006) is an Indian chess grandmaster and the reigning World Chess Champion.
-A chess prodigy, Gukesh is the youngest undisputed (Note: Ruslan Ponomariov was 91 days younger when he became the world champion in 2002, but the title was split at the time.) world champion, the youngest player to have surpassed a FIDE rating of 2750, doing so at the age of 17, and the third-youngest to have surpassed 2700 Elo at the age of 16.
-He earned the title of grandmaster at the age of 12 and is the third-youngest grandmaster in chess history.
+A chess prodigy, Gukesh is the youngest undisputed (Note: Ruslan Ponomariov was 91 days younger when he became the FIDE world champion in 2002, but the title was split at the time.)
+World Champion; the youngest player to have surpassed a FIDE rating of 2750, doing so at the age of 17; and the third-youngest to have surpassed 2700 Elo at age 16.
+He earned the title of grandmaster at age 12 and is the fourth-youngest grandmaster in chess history.

-Gukesh started playing chess at the age of 7.
+Gukesh started playing chess at age 7.
 He won the under-12 title at the World Youth Chess Championship in 2018, and multiple gold medals at the 2018 Asian Youth Chess Championship.
-He became an International Master in March 2017.
-On 15 January 2019, at the age of 12 years, 7 months, and 17 days, he became the second-youngest grandmaster in the history of the game, after Sergey Karjakin.
+He became an International Master in March 2017, becoming a GM on 15 January 2019, at the age of 12 years, 7 months, and 17 days, making him the second-youngest grandmaster in the history of the game, after Sergey Karjakin.
 He was part of the Indian team that won the silver medal at the 2022 Asian Games in the men's team competition.

 Gukesh won the team bronze and the individual gold medal at the 44th Chess Olympiad in 2022.
 In the September 2023 rating list, Gukesh became the top-rated Indian player, ending Viswanathan Anand's 37-year record.
 In the 45th Chess Olympiad in 2024, he won both team and individual gold medals.
-In 2024, he became the youngest winner of the Candidates Tournament and successfully challenged Ding Liren in the World Chess Championship, becoming the 18th and youngest undisputed world champion, at the age of 18 years and 195 days.
+In 2024, he became the youngest winner of the Candidates Tournament and successfully challenged Ding Liren in the World Chess Championship, becoming the 18th and youngest undisputed world champion in history, at 18 years and 195 days.

 Early life

 Birth and background

-Gukesh (குகேஷ் தொம்மராஜு; దొమ్మరాజు గుకేష్) was born on 29 May 2006 in Chennai into a Telugu family.
+Gukesh Dommaraju was born on 29 May 2006 in Chennai into a Telugu family.
 His mother, Padmakumari, is a microbiologist, and his father, Rajinikanth, is an ENT surgeon who moved to Chennai to pursue his medical career.
 Gukesh studied at the Velammal Vidyalaya School in Mel Ayanambakkam, Chennai.

 Gukesh's family hails from the village of Chenchuraju Kandriga, near Satyavedu in the Tirupati district of Andhra Pradesh.
-Gukesh's father later settled in Chennai to pursue a medical career, where he married Padmakumari.
+His father later settled in Chennai to pursue a medical career, where he married Padmakumari.